skysecs/fortserver/readmes/README.en.md

 Welcome to submit PR to contribute.
 Please refer to [CONTRIBUTING.md][contributing-link] for guidelines.

-## Security

-fortserver is a mission critical product.
-Please refer to the Basic Security Recommendations for installation and deployment.
-If you encounter any security-related issues, please contact us directly:

-- Email: support@fortserver.com

 ## License

 Copyright (c) 2014-2025 fortserver, All rights reserved.